-Give me a call or shoot me an email with a description of your project, including the size of the wall and brief description of the space and creative direction for the artwork.
+Give me a call at (408) 206-1413, shoot me an email or fill out the contact form with a description of your project.
+Please include the size of the wall and a brief description of the space and creative direction for the artwork.
 If you are able to e-mail me photos or architectural renderings of the space before our first phone call, that is ideal.
 After an in-depth conversation about the project either via phone call or onsite, I will provide you with a written work estimate.

 If you would like to move forward with the design phase for the work, please send the signed contract along with the design deposit back to me.
 The design deposit can vary based on the size of the project, but typically the deposit is 10%.
 Once I receive the design deposit and signed contract I will begin work on designs for your wall and schedule the project.

 We begin the design process with a clear description of the “feel” or “mood” of the piece.
 This is typically achieved through a collaborative brainstorming session, and by sharing visual ideas and images that might inspire the artwork.

 From our initial design conversation, I may create a sketch.
 Depending on the subject and style of the project, the sketch might be a digital rendering or collage, or a pen and pencil.
 Many time a sketch is not necessary, but that is something we will discuss.